BerkayZ/shapix/README.md

 # Shapix

-A modern geometry engine for Python with text-based syntax and PNG export capabilities.
+A geometry engine for Python with text-based syntax and PNG export capabilities.

 ## Features